Jewelry Artists

 Sue Fischer Hayes

 Hayes believes that personal style begins with choosing pieces that resonate with your heart and make you feel special.
 Influenced by decades of living in the Western landscape, her jewelry reflects her love for exploring shapes and textures.
+She lives and works in Billings, MT.

 View Products